omegasenior/topbiketoursportugal/content/pages/home/index.en.md

 path: /
 title: Home
 meta:
-  description: >-
-    Portugal Bike tours: Are you lost in Portugal?Check out our Porto city bicycle tours, as well as our guided and self guided cycling holidays in Portugal.
-Bike tour routes are available to be done in a hybrid bicycle, mountain bicycle or road bike.
+  description: "Portugal Bike tours: Are you lost in Portugal?Check out our Porto
+    city bicycle tours, as well as our guided and self guided cycling holidays in Portugal.
+Bike tour routes are available to be done in a hybrid bicycle, mountain bicycle or road bike."
-  keywords: >-
-    portugal bike tours,cycling holidays portugal,biketours portugal,bike tours
+  keywords: portugal bike tours,cycling holidays portugal,biketours portugal,bike
-    porto,cycling portugal
+    tours porto,cycling portugal
   robots: INDEX
   title: Portugal Bike Tours - Cycling Holidays Portugal
 toursection:
-  description: '## Popular bike tours in Portugal'
+  description: "## Popular bike tours in Portugal"
-  descriptionafter: >-
-    _**Bike tours Portugal**:_ The combined experience of our team allows us to combine cycling with the historical component and gastronomy.
+  descriptionafter: _**Bike tours Portugal**:_ The combined experience of our team
+    allows us to combine cycling with the historical component and gastronomy.
     Connoisseurs of excellent hotel services and catering, paths and landscapes that surprise and exceeded expectations.
+  heading: |-
-  heading: "## NORTH TO SOUTH\n\n## BICYCLE\_HOLIDAYS PORTUGAL"
+    ## NORTH TO SOUTH

+    ## BICYCLE HOLIDAYS PORTUGAL
 blogsection:
-  description: '## Popular bike tours in Portugal'
+  description: "## Popular bike tours in Portugal"
-  descriptionafter: >-
-    _**Bike tours Portugal**:_ The combined experience of our team allows us to combine cycling with the historical component and gastronomy.
+  descriptionafter: _**Bike tours Portugal**:_ The combined experience of our team
+    allows us to combine cycling with the historical component and gastronomy.
     Connoisseurs of excellent hotel services and catering, paths and landscapes that surprise and exceeded expectations.
-  heading: '## Latest blog posts'
+  heading: "## Latest blog posts"
 ---
+## Our contact form is now working: please contact us thru our email info@topbiketoursportugal.com.

 # Portugal Bike Tours

 ## Discover Portugal on bicycle with Top Bike tours Portugal